-Join the Bellcourt Civic Association on Saturday morning, May 17, at 10:30 for a lovely and informative walking tour of the historic home styles of our planned community.
-Learn the distinguishing features of Federal, Dutch Colonial, Tudor, and other classic styles that filled our development in the early days of the twentieth century - many of them still original!
-The tour will be led by architect Manuel G. Mergal, AIA, LEED AP (an expert member of the Bellcourt Civic board).
-We'll visit a number of classic homes, with the added bonus of seeing all the beautiful spring blooms.
-Hope to see you there!
+We had a great turnout for an informative walking tour of the historic home styles of our community.
+The tour was led by architect Manuel G. Mergal, AIA, LEED AP (an expert member of the Bellcourt Civic board).
+Manuel taught us the distinguishing features of Federal, Dutch Colonial, Tudor, and other classic styles that filled our development in the early days of the twentieth century - many of them still original!
+We visited a number of classic homes, with the added bonus of seeing all the beautiful spring blooms.
+See slide show of photos below, and keep scrolling for a PDF of the walking tour handout.

 The handouts include most of the homes featured on our walking tour, along with photos of those homes in the 1940s.